 This might look like a lot for one person, but one way I save time and money later is to batch cook and freeze half of some of the meals I make.
 This week I froze half of the spaghetti sauce, half of the pulled pork and half of the Swedish meatballs.
 Later on during my budget Whole30, these will serve as quick meals that I’ve already cooked… and paid for!
 I also made a breakfast hash, but because I know I personally prefer to cook breakfast fresh each morning, this meal, along with the pulled pork bowls served as my lunches.

 This week I was able to get most of my produce at Aldi.
 That’s always my first stop because I can get cheap and (usually) good quality produce there.
-What I don’t find there, I’ll go to Target for.
+What I don’t find there, I’ll go to Target or Walmart for.
 If you don’t have an Aldi, I’d suggest finding a budget friendly place to find produce.
-I often go to farmer’s markets that are near me when it’s nice out here in Minnesota, order a seasonal CSA basket that I get weekly or monthly or just create my weekly meals around seasonal fruits and veggies.
-It’s way cheaper to buy blueberries in the summer than it is to buy them in December when it’s 6 bucks for a tiny carton.
+I often go to farmer’s markets that are near me when it’s nice out here in Minnesota and fill my “all you can fit for $8” bag they offer there, order a seasonal CSA basket that I get weekly or monthly or just create my weekly meals around seasonal fruits and veggies.
+It’s way cheaper to buy blueberries in the summer than it is to buy them in December when it’s 7 bucks for a tiny carton.

 At Aldi I’m also able to find some quality meat products.
 At first I was skeptical about purchasing meat from Aldi but after further researching, asking questions, reading labels and trying it out for myself, I’ve been surprised at the high quality and cheap price.
 The Aldi I go to has ground pork sausage that’s compliant for under 3 bucks a pound and grass-fed ground beef HALF the price of Whole Foods.
 Yeah, half the price.
 I paid $4.99 per pound there as opposed to Whole Food’s price of $9.49.